 HMN 235 - Leadership Development Studies.
 3 Credits.
 This course provides students the opportunity to explore the concept of leadership while developing and improving leadership skills.
 Integrated humanities readings, experiential exercises, films and contemporary readings are used.
-(PR: COM 111 or ENL 111)
+(PR: COM 111, ENL 111 or ENG 101 with a grade of "C" or better)

-HMN 280 - 289 - Humanities Special Topics.
+HMN 280-289 - Humanities Special Topics.
 1-6 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of division dean)
+(PR:Permission)